Many products that are considered to be disposable can be reused in surprising ways that will reduce waste and save you money.

 Small containers are handy to use, of course.
 And they’re easier to store beneath bathroom and kitchen sinks.
 But cleansers and liquid soap can be cheaper when purchased in large containers.

 The solution: Get the big, inexpensive sizes and use them to refill your smaller bottles.
-If you refill used bottles with homemade cleansers, you’ll save even more money.
+Or, if you refill used bottles with homemade cleansers, you’ll save even more money.

 3. Plastic containers